-Never put a rear-facing child restraint system on the front seat with the passenger airbag switch in the "ON" position.
-In the event of an accident, the force of the rapid inflation of the passenger airbag can cause death or serious injury to the child.
+Never put a rear-facing child restraint system on the front seat.
+In the event of an accident, the force of the rapid inflation of the airbag can cause death or serious injury if a rear-facing child restraint system is put on the front seat.